Analytical analysis of the spin wave dispersion in the cycloidal spin structures under the influence of magneto-electric coupling: Conclusion

 \section{Conclusion}

 The contribution of the magneto-electric coupling existing between parallel parts of spins in the dynamic of the spiral spin structures has been considered.
 Corresponding spin torque has been derived.
+It consists of two terms.
+One of them shows similarity to the exchange term with the coefficient depending on the electric field $2 c_{2}(\mbox{\boldmath $\delta$}\cdot \textbf{E})[\textbf{S}\times\triangle \textbf{S}]$.
+The second part contains the first space derivative of the spin density, while the coefficient depends on the derivative of the electric field $2 c_{2}(\mbox{\boldmath $\delta$}\cdot(\partial^{\nu} \textbf{E}))[\textbf{S}\times\partial^{\nu} \textbf{S})]$.
 Resent development of the spin current model of the polarization appearance in the multiferroics of spin origin has been reviewed.
-Spin waves in the cycloid equilibrium spin structures have been analyzed using the macroscopic Landau-Lifshitz-Gilbert equation.
-Corresponding dispersion equations have been obtained with no account of the magneto-electric coupling and under influence of the magneto-electric coupling.
-Particularly, the dielectric permeability of the electromagnetic waves in these systems has been derived.
+It shows that two main mechanisms of the polarization formation can be explained within the spin current model and demonstrates that the contribution of collinear spins in the polarization is related to the Dzyaloshinskii-Moriya interaction (in a combination with the spin-orbit interaction) and the contribution of noncollinear spins in the polarization is caused by the symmetric Heisenberg exchange interaction.